 Reportedly born in the Emilia-Romagna region of Italy, this small, flat often comes in a square or triangular shape, and is most commonly used in thin broth soups.

 Originating from the ancient town of Modena in Italy, cappelletti translates to “little hat” in Italian, and its shape definitely takes on this resemblance.
 As a dumpling-style , cappelletti is stuffed with , and is typically served in a rich chicken or capon broth.
+This stuffed pasta is usually served over the holidays (Christmas and Easter).

 Believed to originate from Sicily, fagottini is Italian for “little bundles,” which is an apt description of this randomly shaped .
 Fagottini is typically stuffed with vegetables such as green beans, carrots and onions, as well as olive oil.